cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 **Protip**: With the help of Test Helpers you can emulate the [passing of time](https://docs.openzeppelin.com/test-helpers/0.5/api#time) which comes in handy if you have functionality which depends on a certain block height.

+## Eth95.exe

+[Eth95.exe](https://eth95.dev/) is a browser-based interface which helps you interact with Smart Contracts.
+It's especially useful if you're dealing with Smart Contracts and dApps that don't have an official frontend.

+Using it you can call different functions on different Smart Contracts, setup a custom signer and inspect events and log outputs.

+**Protip**: Other than connecting via MetaMask you can setup a custom configuration or connect directly to your local Blockchain Network running on `localhost:8545`.

 ## OpenZeppelin Defender

 [OpenZeppelin Defender](https://openzeppelin.com/defender/) is a security operations \(SecOps\) platform for Ethereum with built-in best practices.
 It offers the following components: